 3. Delkin: Extremely Fast 128GB Micro SD Card

 Who it’s for: The Delkin is for those looking to for a fast SD card for nintendo switch, sports video recording, tablets and android smartphones.
 Delkin allows you to use your camera with minimal issues at an affordable price.

 Why it’s so good: The Delkin allows you to instantly save your high resolution photos and videos while maintaining a sharp focus with it’s high read write quality.
 I have used Delkin for years and found it to be just as reliable as the Kingston Canvas we listed earlier.

-The Delkin has backwards compatible with UHS-I Devices, allowing for great compatibility amongst varying devices.
+The Delkin has backwards compatible with UHS-I Devices, allowing for great compatibility amongst varying devices and even cameras.
 Delkin is a known name brand that I’ve personally tested.

 See our post: Switching to a Flip Phone Again?
 (Flip Phone vs Smartphone)

 Additionally, the Delkin SD Card provides UHS-II, V60, and is specialized for simultaneous & highspeed recording.
 Many users use Micro SD cards of this size on devices similar to the amazon fire hd because they’re cheaper tablets with smaller size storage.